BlinkyStitt/quic-tunnel/README.md

 Long ago I found UDPSpeeder, but it makes bandwidth usage worse.
 The retrying built into QUIC along with NewReno congestion control should work well in a high latency, low bandwidth, high loss network.

 Would a combination of stunnel/socat/iptables be enough?
+Are there other similar tools?
 Probably, but I want to code something for fun to play with QUIC and maybe io_uring.

+## Usage

-## DNS Forwarding
+### DNS Tunnel

 Create some self-signed certificates: